 An easy shallow dive entering at Tres Trapi, then diving along the rocky shoreline.
 Excellent for beginners, children and photography.
 A lot of marine life; it’s a nursery for young fish, lobsters, and sometimes frog fish or seahorses!

 A somewhat longer surface swim followed by a spectacular dive on a site where not a lot of people dive.
 This means the reef is in good condition and very colorful.
 One of the deepest of Aruba’s dive locations.
 There are impressive coral formations here and all types of fish around.

-The Antilla is a German freighter that was scuttled by the Germans in 1940 and is the largest wreck in the Caribbean (400′ long).
-Covered by giant tube sponges and coral formations, the Antilla wreck is surrounded by lobsters and many kinds of tropical fish.
+The Antilla is a German freighter that was scuttled by the Germans in 1940 and is approximately 400ft long.
+Covered by giant tube sponges and coral formations, the Antilla wreck is home to many kinds of tropical fish.
 Relatively shallow dive site with maximum depth of 65 feet or 20 meters.
 A must see for diving in Aruba!

 The wreck of the Pedernales, an oil tanker torpedoed by a German submarine during World War II, is a paradise for beginning divers.
 The area around the Pedernales wreck is known for its variety of marine life, its many types of groupers and its bounty of angel fish.

 Dive to see these two airplanes; a Convair 400 and a Beech craft 18.
 Both airplanes were sunk on a sloping reef surrounded by soft corals.